Setting Up a MedusaJS Project with Coolify

 };

-Redis is a prerequisite for production deployments!
-Enable Redis in line 80:
+Redis is a requirement for production deployments!
+You also need to enable Redis on line 80:

 const projectConfig = {